cayossarian/clamav-mac/README.md

 ./install.sh
 ```

-This will bootstrap Clamav4Mac by building the lastest versions of ClamAV and fswatch from brew.
+This will bootstrap clamav-mac by installing the lastest versions of ClamAV and fswatch from brew.
 It will schedule a full file system scan once a week and update signatures once a day.
 It also sets up live monitoring for the $HOME and /Applications directories.
 Each of these things can be configured by modifying script variables.

 By default, the installation directory is ~/clamav-mac.